-CHAPTER 2000-434
+CHAPTER 2005-331

-House Bill No. 1593
+House Bill No. 1321

-An act relating to the Baker Fire District, Okaloosa County; providing intent; re-creating and providing a charter for the district; providing district boundaries; providing purposes; providing definitions; providing for the election of a district board of commissioners; providing for terms of office; providing for officers and meetings of the board; providing for commissioners' compensation and expenses; requiring a bond; providing for records; providing general and special powers of the district; exempting district assets and property from taxation; providing requirements and procedures for the levy of ad valorem taxes, non-ad valorem assessments, user charges, and impact fees; providing for referenda; providing for enforcement; providing for requirements and procedures for issuance of bonds; providing for expansion and merger of the district boundaries; providing for severability; providing for conflicts; providing an effective date.
+An act relating to the Dorcas Fire District, Okaloosa County; codifying the district's ordinances; providing intent; re-creating and providing a charter for the district; providing district boundaries; providing purposes; providing definitions; providing for the election of a district board of commissioners; providing for terms of office; providing for officers and meetings of the board; providing for commissioners' compensation and expenses; requiring a bond; providing for records; providing general and special powers of the district; providing requirements and procedures for the levy of ad valorem taxes, non-ad valorem assessments, user charges, and impact fees; providing for referenda; providing for enforcement; providing for requirements and procedures for issuance of bonds; providing for expansion and merger of the district boundaries; providing for severability; providing an effective date.